 In July of 2018, the City Council approved an ordinance establishing a stormwater utility and a stormwater fee program.
 This was done to provide dedicated funding and resources needed to address flooding issues impacting our citizens, to provide necessary maintenance on the city’s existing stormwater infrastructure, and to comply with the Federal and State Clean Water Act requirements to improve the quality of stormwater our city discharges into the local streams.

 With the passing of this ordinance, the City’s Engineering Division set up the internal Stormwater Group to provide oversight of the utility as well as provide design and coordination for public stormwater projects.
 The Public Works Department has purchased equipment and set up a dedicated stormwater crew to perform maintenance and construction activities.

-However, sufficient funding has not been in place to implement these proposed projects that would improve the quality of life for citizens in Gallatin.
-By establishing a dedicated funding source through stormwater fees, the City can ensure that the revenue required to manage and to maintain this important system is available.
-The dedicated funds will be used to increase the level and frequency of repairs and improvements necessary to support the aging infrastructure in Gallatin, as well as to meet increasing Federal and State mandated stormwater quality improvement requirements.
+By establishing this utility and the dedicated funding source, the City can better ensure that we are meeting the level of service and frequency of repairs and improvements necessary to support the aging stormwater infrastructure in Gallatin, as well as to meet increasing Federal and State mandated stormwater quality improvement requirements.